msqd/harp/docs/contribute/applications.rst

 On Shutdown
 -----------

-Invoked during system shutdown, allowing for cleanup and resource release.
+Called during system shutdown.
+Clean up resources here.

-Unlike other events, the shutdown events will be dispatched in applications **reverse** order, so that the first initialized application is the last to be shutdown.
+Shutdown events are dispatched in **reverse** order - the first application initialized is the last to shut down.

 .. code-block:: python